 Additional Costs

-* Amounts listed is for one level of the program starting in fall 2020.
-Fees are subject to change for programs starting in fall 2021 and at later dates.
+* Amount listed is for one level of the program starting in Fall 2024.
+Fees are subject to change for programs starting in Fall 2025 and at later dates.

 Financial Assistance